About the Institute

 John Cassin, Minshall Painter, George Miller, Jr., and John Miller.
 The mission of this organization was to diffuse knowledge to the general public, by establishing a natural history museum and a lending library.

 For almost 200 years DCIS has been managed and maintained by volunteers.
 Its permanent home is located

 in the 1867 building located at the corners of Jasper Street and Veterans Square in Media, PA.

-The museum exhibits mounted birds and animals, an herbarium of Delaware County plants and other areas; fossils, shells, and corals from around the world; animal skulls, bird nests and eggs, butterflies, spiders, insects, and miscellaneous other collections such as maps as old as 1810, tools, glass bottles, telegraph keys, late 1800’s radios and radio vacuum tubes and microscopes.
+The museum exhibits mounted birds and animals, an herbarium of Delaware County plants and other areas; fossils, shells, and corals from around the world; animal skulls, bird nests and eggs, butterflies, insects, and miscellaneous other collections such as maps as old as 1810, Native American tools and pottery, glass bottles, late 1800’s radios and radio vacuum tubes and microscopes.